Cyprus Startup Visa: The Entrepreneurs’ Guide

 • Holds an undergraduate degree or equivalent professional qualification;

-The second type of entrepreneurs’ visa applies to any team of non-EU nationals, who:
+The second type of entrepreneurs’ visa applies to any team under the Team Startup Visa Scheme, who:

 • Comprise of a maximum of 5 founders of the start-up or at least 1 founder and other senior executives (should be part of Senior Management) which should total no more than a maximum of 5 individuals;